What one founder (and Founder Friday speaker) learned when she scaled her business from eight people to 18 after a Series A round.

 What challenges have you faced scaling your team?

-About the guest blogger: Alison Johnston is the Director of Marketing for Learning Services of Chegg Tutors, an online marketplace where students can connect with great tutors on-demand.
-Prior to Chegg Tutors, she was an early team member at Aardvark, Box and Nextdoor and on the Google+ marketing team.
+About the guest blogger: Alison Johnston is co-founder and CEO of InstaEDU, an online marketplace where students can connect with great tutors on-demand.
+Prior to InstaEDU, she was an early team member at Aardvark, Box and Nextdoor and on the Google+ marketing team.
 Follow her on Twitter at @ajalison.